-In order to supplement our access to capital, we are party to an amended Loan and Security Agreement, most recently amended January 14, 2016, with a bank which provides us with a credit facility in the amount of \$2.5 million on a revolving basis.
-The amended credit facility expires on January 15, 2017.
+In order to supplement our access to capital, we are party to an amended Loan and Security Agreement, most recently amended on December 29, 2016, with a bank which provides us with a credit facility in the amount of \$2.5 million on a revolving basis.
+The amended credit facility expires on January 15, 2018.
 Amounts borrowed under the credit facility will bear interest equal to the prime rate plus 0.5%.
 Any borrowings under the credit facility will be collateralized by our cash, accounts receivable, inventory, and equipment.
-As of

-December 31, 2015 the Company was in default under a provision of the Agreement that requires the prior written consent by the bank for any repurchase on the Company's capital stock.
-This default was waived by the bank on January 14, 2016.
-The Credit Facility also includes traditional lending and reporting covenants.
+The credit facility includes traditional lending and reporting covenants.
 These include certain financial covenants applicable to liquidity that are to be maintained by us.
-As of December 31, 2015, we were in compliance with these covenants and had not borrowed any funds under the credit facility.
-However, approximately \$0.2 million of the amount under the Credit Facility is restricted to support letters of credit issued in favor of our landlords in connection with lease arrangements.
-Consequently, the amount available for borrowing under the credit facility as of December 31, 2015 was approximately \$2.3 million.
+As of December 31, 2016, we were in compliance with these covenants and had not borrowed any funds under the credit facility.
+However, \$896,571 of the amount under the Credit Facility is restricted to support letters of credit issued in favor of our facilities landlords and a materials component supplier.
+Consequently, the amount available for borrowing under the credit facility as of December 31, 2016 was approximately \$1.6 million.

-In managing working capital, two important financial measurements are days sales outstanding (DSO) and inventory turnover as presented below:
+In managing working capital, we focus on two important financial measurements as presented below:

-Years Ended I)ecember 31,
+Years Ended I December 31,

-2015 2014
+2016 2015

-Days sales outstanding (days) 27 38
+Days sales outstanding (days) 23 34

-Inventory turnover rate (times per year) 5.9 4.0
+Inventory turnover rate (times per year) 6.1 4.5

 Customer payment terms generally vary from payment-on-order for Quell e-commerce sales to 30 days from invoice date.
-Both days sales outstanding and inventory turnover improved during 2015.
+Both days sales outstanding and inventory turnover improved during 2016.